Emmotes/ic_spoilers/docs/season_4.md

         }
     ],
     "requirements": "",
+    "description": {"pre": {"conditions": [
+        {
+            "condition": "not static_desc",
+            "desc": "When $source attacks he causes all enemies he damages to Bleed, taking $(amount) seconds worth of BUD damage every second for the next $(total_seconds) seconds.
+While an enemy is bleeding, attacks that target them have a $(pwent_bleed_crit_amount)% higher chance to critical hit (additively).
+If $source attacks an enemy that is already bleeding the duration is reset."
+        },
-    "description": {"desc": "When $source attacks he causes all enemies he damages to Bleed, taking $(amount) second worth of BUD damage every second for the next $(total_seconds) seconds.
+        {"desc": "When $source attacks he causes all enemies he damages to Bleed, taking $(amount) seconds worth of BUD damage every second for the next $(total_seconds) seconds.
 While an enemy is bleeding, attacks that target them have a $(amount___2)% higher chance to critical hit (additively).
-If $source attacks an enemy that is already bleeding the duration is reset."}, "id": 1511,
+If $source attacks an enemy that is already bleeding the duration is reset."}
+    ]}},
+    "id": 1511,
     "flavour_text": "",
     "graphic_id": 0,